-Among the food that is rich in this amino acid we can include meat, fish, wheat and dairy products.
+Among the foods that are rich in this amino acid we can include meat, fish, wheat, and dairy products.
 Quark or cottage cheese have a particularly high level of this amino acid.

-It is heat resistant, so cooking this type of food does not affect glutamine.
-It is also available as a dietary supplement in the form of L-glutamine or glutamic acid.
+It is heat resistant, so cooking these foods does not affect glutamine.
+It is also available as a dietary supplement in the form of L-Glutamine or Glutamic Acid.

-It is vital for the body, its deficiency in the diet can cause serious damage to the immune system.
-Only a small amount can be crucial in making the body more susceptible to suffer an infection.
+It is vital for the body, a deficiency in the diet can cause serious damage to the immune system.
+Only a small amount can make the organism more susceptible to suffer an infection.

-This is because it is responsible for protecting the mucous membranes.
-When the body doesn't have enough glutamine, especially in the intestine where the mucous membranes are permeable, you are more liable to be attacked by viruses and bacteria.
+This is because it is in charge of protecting the mucous membranes.
+When the body does not have enough glutamine, especially the intestine whose mucous membranes are permeable, you are more exposed to the attack of viruses and bacteria.

-When there is a deficit, physical and mental performance are also considerably diminished.
-Problems of low muscle tone, inability to apply effort, and lack of concentration appear.
-After suffering a surgical operation, the body also has a greater need for glutamine.
+When there is a deficit, the physical and mental performance are also considerably reduced.
+There are problems of low muscle tone, an inability to carry out physical effort, and a lack of concentration.
+After going through surgery, the body also needs more glutamine.

-These days it is used more and more for strengthening the immune system.
-The dose ingested through glutamine supplements can vary from person to another.
-For some users taking 4 grammes per day is enough, but in the case of athletes who do strength sports, the dose can climb to up to 20 grammes per day.
+It is used more and more for strengthening the immune system.
+The intake of glutamine supplements can vary from person to another.
+For some users consuming 4 grams daily is enough, but in the case of athletes who practice strength sports, the dose can reach 20 grams per day.

-Glutamine promotes a greater secretion of growth hormone.
-It is also used for the treatment of intestinal diseases, given that it has a positive effect on the mucous membranes of the small intestine.
-Glutamine regenerates the mucous membranes and protects the intestine against the attacks of harmful bacteria and viruses.
+Glutamine increases the secretion of the growth hormone.
+It is also used for the treatment of intestinal diseases, since it has a positive effect on the mucous membranes of the small intestine.
+Glutamine regenerates the mucous membranes and protects the intestine from the attacks of harmful bacteria and viruses.

-Another of the effects of this amino acid is that it stimulates fat loss, since its effects on growth hormone promote the synthesis of proteins and the loss of fat cells along with it.
+Another of the effects of this amino acid consists on stimulating fat loss, since its effects on the growth hormone promote the synthesis of proteins and with it, the loss of fat cells.

-Athletes who do strength and power sports, as well as intensive physical training
+Athletes who practice strength and power sports, as well as intensive physical workouts

 Improving physical performance in general